+Section 1

+Questions 1-10

 Complete the form below.

 Write ONE WORD AND/OR A NUMBER for each answer.

-JUNIOR CYCLE CAMP

-The course focuses on skills and safety.

-- Charlie would be placed in Level 5. - First of all, children at this level are taken to practise in a 1

-In str 116 tο rc SIL 11(10

-• Instructors wear 2 shirts. ---------------------- ---------

-• A 3 ic required and training ic divon AS 15 required dllu uanning 15 given

-Classes

-- The size of the classes is limited.

-- There are quiet times during the morning for a 4 or a game.

-- Classes are held even if there is 5

-What to bring

-- a change of clothing

-- a 6

-- shoes (not sandals)

-- Charlie's 7

-Day 1

-- Charlie should arrive at 9.20 am on the first day. - Before the class, his 8 will be checked. - He should then go to the 9 to meet his class instructor.
+JUNIOR CYCLE CAMP The course focuses on skills and safety. • Charlie would be placed in Level 5. • First of all, children at this level are taken to practise in a 1 Instructors Instructors wear 2 shirts.
+A 3 is required and training is given.
+Classes The size of the classes is limited.
+There are quiet times during the morning for a 4 or a game.
+Classes are held even if there is 5 What to bring a change of clothing a 6 shoes (not sandals) Charlie's 7 Day 1 Charlie should arrive at 9.20 am on the first day.
+Before the class, his 8 will be checked.
+He should then go to the 9 to meet his class instructor.
+Cost • The course costs 10 \$ per week Section 2 Questions 11 and 12 Choose TWO letters, A-E.

-Cost

-• The course costs 10 \$ per week

 According to Megan, what are the TWO main advantages of working in the agriculture and horticulture sectors?

 A the active lifestyle

 B the above-average salaries

 C the flexible working opportunities

 D the opportunities for overseas travel

 E the chance to be in a natural environment

+Questions 13 and 14

+Choose TWO letters, A-E.

 Which TWO of the following are likely to be disadvantages for people working outdoors?

 A the increasing risk of accidents

 B being in a very quiet location

 C difficult weather conditions at times

 D the cost of housing

 E the level of physical fitness required

+Questions 15-20

 What information does Megan give about each of the following job opportunities?

 Choose SIX answers from the box and write the correct letter, A-H, next to

 Information

 A not a permanent job

 B involves leading a team

 C experience not essential

 D intensive work but also fun

 E chance to earn more through overtime

 F chance for rapid promotion

 G accommodation available

 H local travel involved

 Job opportunities

 15 Fresh food commercial manager

 16 Agronomist

 17 Fresh produce buyer

 18 Garden centre sales manager

 19 Tree technician

 20 Farm worker

+Section 3

+Ouestions 21 and 22

+Choose TWO letters, A-E.

 Which TWO points does Adam make about his experiment on artificial sweeteners?

 A The results were what he had predicted.

 B The experiment was simple to set up.

 C A large sample of people was tested.

 D The subjects were unaware of what they were drinking.

 E The test was repeated several times for each person.

+Questions 23 and 24

+Choose TWO letters.
+A-E.